 Every employee is responsible for the safety of him/herself as well as others in the workplace.
 To achieve our goal of maintaining a safe workplace, everyone must be safety conscious at all times.
-To help promote the concept of a safe workplace, UAS maintains an Injury and Illness Prevention Program.
+To help promote the concept of a safe workplace, the UGC maintains an Injury and Illness Prevention Program.
 The Injury and Illness Prevention Program (IIPP) is available for review by employees in each work location.
 Any work related injury, illness, or unsafe condition must be reported to the employee's supervisor immediately.
 If injury occurs on the job, the employee must immediately report the injury to their supervisor.
 Unless it is an emergency, a "Medical Service Order' signed by the supervisor must be taken to the medical facility in order to receive treatment.
 To return to work the employee must have a release from a physician and must follow any work restrictions until authorized to return to full duty.
-Employees, along with their supervisors will be required to sign a "Temporary Modified Duty Agreement" until employee is released by a physician to full duty.
 The employee is expected to keep Human Resources informed of the progress of the injury.